alvaro-cuesta/townsclipper/README.md

   ([Twitter thread](https://twitter.com/ChrisLuv/status/1280594189412073474)) and the code in http://scriptology.de/townscaper.html might have the full list of corners, but I'd rather understand the algorithm.

-- Decode IR into a corners + voxels data structure.

 - Encode from corners + voxels back into IR.